gauravsahi/aconnect/README.md

 - Contact Flow can either use the retrieved information within the flow or save it to Contact Trace Record using ‘Set Contact Attributes’ action block

 Pre-requisites:
+- AWS Account
 - Amazon Connect Instance with a contact flow which uses ‘Invoke AWS Lambda Function’ action block
+- AWS CLI if you prefer to deploy the package using command line with IAM permissions for Role creation, attachment and deletion for the user

+How to deploy:
+- Clone the Github repository to a chosen target folder on your local PC or Mac
+- Execute the following command on command prompt / terminal after navigating to the target folder aws cloudformation deploy \
+    --template-file serverless-output.yaml \
+    --stack-name <enter-stack-name> \
+    --capabilities CAPABILITY_IAM \
+    --parameter-overrides Connectarn=<amazon-connect-instance-arn>
+ OR
+- Open AWS Web Console for Cloud Formation, click on Create Stack and select the Serverless.yml, enter stack name and provide Amazon Connect Instance ARN to deploy the package

 Lambda Functions
 In this example, Cloud Formation template creates a stack with 2 lambda functions